-One competency exam per patient.
+There should be one competency exam per patient.
 Every patient presents differently and affords a distinct learning experience.
 Multiple competencies on a single patient would duplicate graded evaluation items such as history taking, room readiness, etc.

 Single View Competency Exams Listed as One View on the ARRT Competency Requirements Sheet